leandrodsg/POO-php/README.en.md

 # Repository: POO-php

 This repository contains exercises and projects developed to practice the fundamentals of Object-Oriented Programming (OOP) in PHP.
 The content is organized in a modular way, reflecting the folder structure used in the local development environment with XAMPP.

 ## Repository Structure

 The repository is divided into two main categories:

-- **CodeExamples:**
+- **Fundamentals:**
   Practical examples and short activities focused on specific PHP and OOP concepts.

 - **Projetos (Projects):**